AbhishekGit-hash/Retail-Strategy-and-Analytics/README.md

     ```
  This will create a new set of json data files in `data/processed-data`. __NOTE__ This may take a while due to the nature of the size of some of the datasets.

-## Suggestion for data update frequency
-The data should be updated daily if possible, so that the star schema tables are always updated with the most recent data for a more accurate analysis.

 ## Possible Scenarios that may arise and how they can be handled.
 - If the data gets increased by 100x: